-All vehicles parked on the Iona campus must display a valid Iona College parking permit and park in a legal space.
+All vehicles parked on Iona campuses must display a valid Iona University parking permit and park in a legal space.

-Parking a vehicle on the Iona College Campus is at your own risk.
-Iona College is not responsible for any loss or damage to any vehicle parked on the Iona Campus.
+Parking a vehicle on either Iona University campus is at your own risk.
+Iona University is not responsible for any loss or damage to any vehicle parked on an Iona campus.

 Parking permits are available to all students, excluding resident freshmen and sophomores.
 A resident freshman or sophomore may file for a waiver to obtain a parking permit if a hardship exists requiring a vehicle on campus.